wilsonj806/vue-tut/docs/making-components.md

 And the syntax for it is: `v-bind:<prop-name-in-child> ="<prop-value-from-parent>"`

+`v-bind` functionally just binds a new attribute with the desired name and value, to the desired function.
+It also works on existing attributes like `class` or `href`

 We can then use that value in the `Todos` component as a prop like so:

 ```html